xwdeng/MiniProxyPool/README.md

 ```

-## Using Mini Proxy Pool as a dedicate proxy pool server
+## Using Mini Proxy Pool as a dedicated proxy pool server
 ```python
 import miniproxypool
 import logging